Cold Brew vs Iced Coffee

 What then are the differences?

-To make things simpler, first, I want you to note that iced coffee is just an iced version of our average hot coffee.
-Cold brew, on the other hand, is different from our on a each day basis coffee follows a different methods from its very brewing onwards.
+To make things simpler, first, I want you to note that iced coffee is just an iced version of our regular hot coffee.
+Cold brew, on the other hand, is different from our each day coffee follows a different methods from its extremely brewing onwards.

-So now we proceed with the brewing method.
-Iced coffee is crafted at 175 degrees Fahrenheit or 200 degrees Celsius, for around a minute or so, just like your normal coffee at home.
+So now we proceed with the brewing technique.
+Iced coffee is brewed at 175 degrees Fahrenheit or 200 degrees Celsius, for around a minute or so, just like your regular coffee at home.
 While our cold brew coffee takes around 12 hours or more of brewing and it is done at room temperature only.
-The brewing time is extremely important because it greatly affects the flavor, the aroma, the caffeine, and almost all other important characteristics that a coffee can have.
+The brewing time is extremely important due to the truth that it greatly affects the flavor, the aroma, the caffeine, and almost all other important characteristics that a coffee can have.

 Taste and texture

-Since iced coffee uses hot-brewing process, it usually has a more bitter and more acidic taste.
-Nevertheless it has the original flavor of our coffee beans/grounds.
+Since iced coffee uses hot-brewing technique, it usually has a more bitter and more acidic taste.
+But it has the original flavor of our coffee beans/grounds.
 Cold brew coffee, on the other hand, has a sweeter, chocolate-y texture.
-This is particularly more favorable to those who love the sweeter side of coffee.
-That’s due to the fact that cold brewing technique is not warm enough to bring out the acidity and bitterness of coffee.
-It likewise explains why cold brewing is usually done for 12 hours or more.
+This is especially more favorable to those who love the sweeter side of coffee.
+That’s because cold brewing recipe is not warm enough to bring out the acidity and bitterness of coffee.
+It also explains why cold brewing is usually done for 12 hours or more.

 The essence of cold brewing is in the length of time it takes to steep the coffee in cold water.
 This long infusion brings out a thicker smoother chocolate-like texture and a sweeter taste.
 The time compensates for the lighter extraction, and still get that coffee flavor that our taste buds are looking for.
-Cold brew coffee likewise has a stronger caffeine punch because unlike the other one, the caffeine concentration is not diluted by the melting ice.
+Cold brew coffee also has a stronger caffeine punch due to the reality that unlike the other one, the caffeine concentration is not diluted by the melting ice.

 Aroma

-Among the things you love about hot brewed coffee is the concentrated aroma that it brings out.
-And despite the ice that we pour in an Americano, the aromatic hints of coffee is still pretty bold.
-But even the aroma is different between the two.
-There is a hint of acidity in iced coffee but in cold brew, it gives a light coffee scent close to a milked down sort of coffee beverage.
+One of the things you love about hot crafted coffee is the concentrated aroma that it brings out.
+And despite the ice that we pour in an Americano, the aromatic hints of coffee is still pretty concentrated.
+However even the aroma is different between the two.
+There is a hint of acidity in iced coffee nevertheless in cold brew, it offers a light coffee scent close to a milked down type of coffee beverage.
 Minus the acidity in cold brew coffee, the scent is lighter and gentler.

 Other notes

 Iced coffee is easier to prepare.
-You’ll basically brew your coffee, wait for it to cool down, and pour it over a cup of ice (or just add ice).
-Since cold brew takes more time, there is likewise a limit to how long you needs to brew your coffee.
-The best time to brew coffee is between 12 to 18 hours.
-Nevertheless, as frequent brewing has taught me, I realized that the perfect range to brew coffee is between 15-16 hours. even though they say that bitterness comes our after 18 hours, it also depends on how coarse your coffee ground is.
-And the best times we’ve made utilizing different levels of coarse coffee grounds, 15 up to 16 hours truly is the best brewing time.
+You’ll just brew your coffee, wait for it to cool down, and pour it over a cup of ice (or really add ice).
+Since cold brew takes more time, there is also a limit to how long you ought to brew your coffee.
+The perfect time to brew coffee is between 12 to 18 hours.
+But, as frequent brewing has taught me, I realized that the best range to brew coffee is between 15-16 hours. even though they say that bitterness comes our after 18 hours, it likewise depends on how coarse your coffee ground is.
+And the best times we’ve made using different levels of coarse coffee grounds, 15 up to 16 hours in fact is the best brewing time.

 Overall effect and My impression

-Personally, I enjoy coffee.
-I mean i enjoy it a lot.
-Nevertheless I prefer it sweet, or sweeter if possible.
-I ingest iced coffee with sweetened condensed milk or ice cream on it.
-This way, I can ingest my coffee without dealing much on its bitterness.
+Personally, I love coffee.
+I mean i love it a lot.
+But I prefer it sweet, or sweeter if possible.
+I consume iced coffee with sweetened condensed milk or ice cream on it.
+This way, I can consume my coffee without dealing much on its bitterness.

-For cold brew coffee, I don’t in reality add a lot to it because it already has that tender sweetness.
-Adding just a little of sweetener like honey offers my cold brew a degree up.
+For cold brew coffee, I don’t actually add a lot to it due to the truth that it already has that tender sweetness.
+Adding literally a little bit of sweetener like honey provides my cold brew a extent up.
 Nothing more, nothing less.

-There isn’t any scientific research to support the fact that a coffee with acidic tasting notes remains acidic when it enters the stomach.
-However, people who struggle with stomach sensitivity do claim that a less acidic tasting coffee reacts better to their stomach.
-We could also talk about the roast of the beans and acidity now, but we don’t have to, because we wrote another post that talks about just that here.
+There isn’t any research to support the truth that a coffee with acidic tasting notes remains acidic when it enters the stomach.
+But, people who struggle with stomach sensitivity do claim that a less acidic tasting coffee reacts better to their stomach.
+We could also discuss the roast of the beans and acidity now, nevertheless we don’t have to, because we wrote another post that talks about literally that here.

 Other Considerations

-Coffee made hot oxidizes over time, Cold Brew does not (or at least much less)
+Coffee crafted hot oxidizes over time, Cold Brew does not (or at least much less)

 Coffee roasted hot oxidizes.
-This suggests that a new compound is created when coffee molecules come into contact with molecules in the air or the water dissolved in the coffee.
-This takes place much, much more when we utilize heat.
+This implies that a new substance is created when coffee molecules come into contact with molecules in the air or the water dissolved in the coffee.
+This occurs much, much more when we use heat.
 When coffee oxidises, it becomes more volatile and will go stale much quicker.
-I mention this because Iced Coffee is normally cooled before it is crafted into a beverage.
-The coffee has then oxidised and is already stale, bad coffee by the time it steeps its way into your Iced Coffee Beverage.
-Most cafes are not aware of this fact and they will happily work with old coffee that was crafted a long time before they serve you your Iced Coffee!
+I mention this because Iced Coffee is normally cooled before it is brewed into a drink.
+The coffee has then oxidised and is already stale, bad coffee by the time it brews its way into your Iced Coffee Drink.
+Most cafes are not aware of this reality and they will happily use old coffee that was crafted a long time before they serve you your Iced Coffee!

 Caffeine in Cold Brew vs Iced Coffee

 This is probably the section that everyone is many interested in.
-I’m sorry to disappoint, but there is no proper answer to whether Cold Brew or Iced Coffee has more caffeine.
+I’m sorry to disappoint, however there is no proper answer to whether Cold Brew or Iced Coffee has more caffeine.
 If we are being technical about it, there is less caffeine in Cold Brew if the exact same amounts of water and coffee are used.
-Again, this is due to the truth that everything, including caffeine, is extracted quicker with the presence of heat.
-However, Cold Brew is normally crafted as a concentrate to counteract the slower extraction time, creating the properties extracted stronger.
+Again, this is because everything, including caffeine, is extracted quicker with the presence of heat.
+However, Cold Brew is normally crafted as a concentrate to counteract the slower extraction time, making the properties extracted stronger.
 This concentrate is then diluted with either water or milk before it is drunk.

 Now, I can hear you thinking: Hey!
-Didn’t you basically say that if you mess with the recipe, the coffee isn’t as good?
-That’s extremely true, nevertheless the Cold Brew process is calculated with this in mind.
-When we dilute Cold Brew, we balance the technique and the coffee has optimum tasting notes and properties.
-The process is normally 1:1 coffee to water/milk.
+Didn’t you simply say that if you mess with the procedure, the coffee isn’t as good?
+That’s really true, but the Cold Brew method is calculated with this in mind.
+When we dilute Cold Brew, we balance the recipe and the coffee has optimum tasting notes and properties.
+The recipe is normally 1:1 coffee to water/milk.

 When is the perfect time to consume these coffees?

-Anyone can ingest cold brew or iced coffee any time you want.
-You can even consume it during winter if you like.
-However, depending on the need, there are best times when you should consume any of the two.
-The best time to ingest cold brew is after having a hearty lunch or meal.
-If you are looking for a strong caffeine boost (particularly if you have to go back to work), cold brew is perfect.
+Anyone can consume cold brew or iced coffee any time you want.
+You can even ingest it during winter if you like.
+However, depending on the need, there are excellent times when you should consume any of the two.
+The perfect time to drink cold brew is after having a hearty lunch or meal.
+If you are looking for a concentrated caffeine boost (particularly if you have to go back to work), cold brew is best.

 After lunch, our body focuses more on digesting the food we eat creating us feel tired and drowsy an hour or two after a heavy meal.
-You must take cold brew coffee no less than 30 minutes or 1 hour after a heavy meal.
-This will prevent you from feeling lazy at work.
+You needs to take cold brew coffee no less than 30 minutes or 1 hour after a heavy meal.
+This will prevent you from sensation lazy at work.

-Iced coffee, on the other hand, is a wonderful refreshment.
-So when you are sensation a little bit thirsty or just looking for a excellent way to cool your body down in the midst of a hot summer day, iced coffee is a better preference.
+Iced coffee, on the other hand, is a fantastic refreshment.
+So when you are feeling a little thirsty or literally looking for a perfect way to cool your body down in the midst of a hot summer day, iced coffee is a better preference.

 Who usually preferred what?

 Young, and young at heart, typically prefer the iced coffee.
-Primarily due to the fact that it can come with lots of variations that can suit their own flavors.
-The working adults are much more attracted to the cold brew coffee due to the reality that it is less bitter however has a stronger caffeine kick that they very much necessary for their day-to-day tasks.
+Generally due to the fact that it can come with a lot of variations that can suit their own aromas.
+The working adults are much more attracted to the cold brew coffee due to the fact that it is less bitter but has a stronger caffeine kick that they extremely much necessary for their day-to-day jobs.

-In fact even though, even if adults prefer the taste of cold brew, they are more keen on getting iced coffee due to practicality. the time it takes to
+In truth though, even if adults prefer the taste of cold brew, they are more keen on getting iced coffee due to convenience. the time it takes to

 What are you waiting for?
 Take a sip of these cold beverages.
 Witness and taste their differences for yourself!